 This training protocol pairs antagonistic muscles.

 A1 and A2 exercises focus on neurological activation.
 Pick basic exercises.
-Kind in mind that each rep needs to be perfect.
+Keep in mind that each rep needs to be perfect.
 This is not the place for forced reps.
 Concentric failure should occur on the last sets for A1 and A2.
 So pick the weight accordingly.

 When selecting exercises B1 and B2 keep the same movement pattern but choose a slightly different exercise in order to tap into different motor units.
 Also, drop the weights by about 80%.

 The key to progression from workout to workout is progressive overload.
 Each workout average tops the previous one.
 For instance: